inko-lang/website/source/faq.html.md

 ### Why use curly braces?

 Curly braces are by far the most common way of starting and terminating blocks of code, such as functions.
-This hopefully makes it easier to get used to Inko.
+This makes it easier to get used to Inko.

 Curly braces integrate better into editors, as most have support for automatically inserting them, or jumping to a closing curly brace.